 Tokyo is only recently becoming a city that people want to visit.
-The Japanese have been known as skeptical towards outsiders (the "gaijin"), to say the least.
-The entire country was isolated from the world from 1639 to 1853 (they called it "Sakoku") and curiously, this is the period when Japan developed the most.
+The Japanese have been known as sceptical towards outsiders/foreigners: the gaijin, to say the least.
+The entire country was isolated from the world from 1639 to 1853.
+This isolationist foreign policy was called Sakoku.
+And curiously, this is the period when Japan developed the most.
 Not only Tokyo (known as Edo back then) underwent a massive growth, but also the most iconic parts of Japanese culture came to existence.
-The samurai, bonsai trees, tea ceremonies, roads, school, erotica, poetry, sumo, even the kabuki theatre: all that happened because of the Sakoku.
+The samurai, bonsai trees, tea ceremonies, roads, school, erotica, poetry, and sumo, even the kabuki theatre: all that happened because of the Sakoku.
 Maybe globalization isn’t the way to go?
 Maybe telling the Christians to piss off with their nonsense is the catalyst that the modern civilization needs?
 Fast forward a couple of years, two World Wars, atomic bombs, a few dozen earthquakes, and Japan can finally be considered a part of the modern world.

 Some of the must-try snacks include taiyaki (a fish-shaped pastry), mochi cakes and dango.
 Most of the stuff is made from rice and filled some kind of a sweet bean paste.
 Onsen, hot spring resorts, are another iconic symbol of Japan.
-Odaiba Ōedo-onsen-monogatari is one located in Tokyo and is an amazing place to spend an entire day in.
-It’s more of a theme park than a bathhouse; there are bars and restaurants, everything feels very old-school and organic.
+Odaiba Ōedo-onsen-monogatari is a very famous one, located in Tokyo and is an amazing place to spend an entire day in.
+It’s more of a theme park than a bathhouse; there are bars and restaurants, everything feels very old school and organic.
 I would plan a visit during the cherry tree blooming season in the middle of April.
 Sitting around an outdoor bath during late evening hours with pink petals falling down all around you is something worth traveling for.